evenmillz/evenmillz/README.md

 **Systems Thinking**
 I see connections others miss.
 How memory works in AI.
 How user interfaces shape thought.
 How independent services create emergent intelligence.
 The whole is always greater than the sum of its parts.

+**Always Learning**
+This is just the beginning of my journey, and I am very proud of it. the first in my family to embark on a technical voyage, and my experience has been life-changing.
+I've done everything from fighting forest fires to helping construct buildings in the greater Seattle area, but this is a complete pivot.
+I hope it inspires others from margainalized communities, and serves as a conduit to provide the best life possible for myself and my family, while providing infrastructure to help the world be a better, more positive and efficient place.
 ---

 ## 📈 Impact Metrics